-Dedicated Schools Grant (DSG) Schools Block Central Schools Services Block High Needs Block Early Years Block Services BlockThe School'sThe CentralBlock is the argest element of the DSG and s allocated to Schools and Academies for lay-to-day pending in their ndividualThe Central Schools Block The High Needs funding system supports provision for Children and Young People with Special Educational Needs and Disabilities (SEND) from their early years to age 25.
+Dedicated Schools Grant (DSG) Schools Block Central Schools Services Block High Needs Block Early Years Block The School's Block is the largest element of the DSG and is allocated to Schools and Academies for day-to-day spending in their individual budgets.
+The Central Schools Block provides funding for local authorities to carry out central functions on behalf of maintained schools and academies.
+The High Needs funding system supports provision for Children and Young People with Special Educational Needs and Disabilities (SEND) from their early years to age 25.
 The Early Years Block provides funding for 2-, 3- and 4-year-olds.

 7.3 The original DSG Budget for 2023/24 amounts to £354.963m.
 After allowing for recoupment, which is where a local authority's DSG allocation is adjusted to reflect the grant that has been paid direct to academies.
 In July, the DSG allocation was revised to reflect a reduction of £537k, there was a reduction of £382k in the Early Years Block due to lower participation numbers, this was partially offset by a slight increase in the High Needs Block of £74k resulting from additional funding for special free schools.
 The remaining reduction of £229k relates to the recoupment amount for the High Needs Block being adjusted from £10.853m to £11.082m this is due to an adjustment to the High Needs places.
 The revised net DSG budget for the Council is £120.663m.
-The forecast outturn is a pressure of £4.995m, this is summarised in the following Table:
+The forecast outturn is a pressure of £6.404m, this is summarised in the following Table: